Geometric Floquet theory: Proof of existence and uniqueness of Kato decomposition

 Therefore, $\A_+$ is a valid AGP for $H_+=H(t)-\A_+$.

-It remains to show that $\A_+$ also has no diagonal elements (i.e., it is gauge-invariant); note that this is not strictly required since we could obtain $\AK$ from $\A_+$ uniquely by removing the diagonal entries.
-Re-inserting $H_+=H(t)-\A_+$ into the definition of $\mathcal{L}$, we can write $\mathcal{L}\pqty{\cdot}=\comm{H_+}{\cdot}$; hence, the kernel of $\mathcal{L}$ corresponds to all operators commuting with $H_+$.
-Since the Moore-Penrose Pseudo-Inverse $\mathcal{L}^+$ is chosen exactly such that it maps onto the complement of the kernel of $\mathcal{L}$, $\A_+$ has no diagonal entries by construction.
-Therefore, we have proven the existence of a Kato AGP $\A_+=\AK$, moreover, due to the uniqueness of the Moore-Penrose pseudoinverse, this is also the unique Kato AGP.
-The freedom in choosing a pseudoinverse corresponds exactly to the gauge freedom in the AGP.
+It remains to show that $\A_+$'s diagonal elements average to zero; note that this is not strictly required since we could obtain $\AK$ from $\A_+$ uniquely by removing the corresponding diagonal entries.
+Notice that, the kernel of $\mathcal{L}$ corresponds to all dynamical invariants, $O(t)=\sum_n O_n \ketbra{\psi_n[t]}$ with constant $O_n$.
+Since the Moore-Penrose Pseudo-Inverse $\mathcal{L}^+$ is chosen exactly such that it maps onto the complement of the kernel of $\mathcal{L}$, $\A_+$ has no constant contribution in the diagonal elements.
+Therefore, we have proven the existence of an AGP $\A_+=\AKavg$; moreover, due to the uniqueness of the Moore-Penrose pseudoinverse, this is also the unique AGP $\AKavg$.

-Note that, $\mathcal{L}$ is an operator on an infinite dimensional Hilbert space, and hence defining the Moore-Penrose pseudoinverse is a priori not ill-posed.
+Note that, $\mathcal{L}$ is an operator on an infinite dimensional Hilbert space, and hence defining the Moore-Penrose pseudoinverse is a priori not well-posed.
 However, since all operators are periodic, we can expand them in Fourier harmonics, $O(t)=\sum_n e^{in\omega t}O_n$, such that $\mathcal{L}$ can be represented as a (infinite) matrix, for which we can straightforwardly generalize the concept Moore-Penrose pseudoinverses; for instance, as any non-singular periodic function admits a Fourier decomposition with coefficients that decay at least algebraically, we can consider defining a Moore-Penrose pseudoinverse by truncating to $N_h$ Fourier harmonics, and then take the limit $N_h\to\infty$.
 This provides an explicit procedure to approximate the Kato AGP and thus the Kato Hamiltonian with arbitrary precision.
-Moreover, this proof may also be extended to quasi-periodically driven systems, by Fourier expanding the operators in two (or more) incommensurate frequencies.
+While on physical grounds we expect this procedure to converge, mathematically the algebraic decay of higher harmonic coefficients is not sufficient to rigorously prove this convergence.
+For a rigorous proof on the existence of a pseudo-inverse for $\mathcal{L}$ it remains to show that the image of $\mathcal{L}$ is closed~\cite{Pearl1968_PseudoInverse}; however, this directly follows from $\mathcal{L}$ being a finite sum of (tensor products of) operators with closed image.
+Notably, this idea may also be extended to quasi-periodically driven systems, by Fourier expanding the operators in two (or more) incommensurate frequencies.